chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 46:
+1. Yesterday and the days before, I took some time off in Victoria.
+2. Today I completed UdaConnect project lesson 1.5.
+Posted my updates to my GitHub repo.
+3. I can't find the correct format for livenessProbe and readinessProbe in deploy.yaml file.

 Day 45:
 1. Yesterday and the days before I was accepted into the full nanodegree.
 I also finished up to lesson 5 of the Techtrends project 1.
 ![image](https://user-images.githubusercontent.com/75153964/130725382-4b2ff37a-4447-4e67-9f24-e8f76b17e15f.png)